-Risk of grain contamination with weeds as a result of blending at load increases with the decline in grain quality.
-Risk of importation of weed species identified as of biosecurity concern to Australia would be reduced if only high-grade grain, in good condition and with minimal admixture, was imported.
+Risk of importation of weed species identified as of biosecurity concern to Australia would be reduced if grain with minimal foreign material was imported.

 - The potential entry pathway for exotic weed seeds into new areas is through spillage during the handling and storage of imported grains.
 Internationally-traded grain commodities are recognised as a pathway for the introduction of exotic weeds (Jehlík & Hejný 1974; Hodkinson & Thompson 1997; Kurokawa 2001; Asai et al. 2007; Benvenuti 2007; Jehlík & Dostálek 2008; Darbyshire & Allison 2009; Mekky 2010; Shimono & Konuma 2008; Michael et al. 2010; Salisbury & Frick 2010; Shimono et al. 2015; Wilson et al. 2016). - Establishment of exotic weed species requires growth of plants from spilled seed.
-Accidental spills are an unfortunate reality of grain handling systems, as evidenced by weed and volunteer grain flora along railway tracks, roadsides and ports, and around mills and other grain processing facilities (Karnkowski 2001; Dostálek & Jehlík 2004; Jehlík & Dostálek 2008; Hecht et al. 2014; Shimono et al. 2015).

-- Spread of exotic weed species from an initial location could be through natural spread (e.g. wind dispersal, livestock or wildlife), or through human-mediated activities (e.g. via transportation routes on shoes, tyres or conveyances).
+Accidental spills are an unfortunate reality of grain handling systems, as evidenced by weed and volunteer grain flora along railway tracks, roadsides and ports, and around mills and other grain processing facilities (Karnkowski 2001; Dostálek & Jehlík 2004; Jehlík & Dostálek 2008; Hecht et al. 2014; Shimono et al. 2015). - Spread of exotic weed species from an initial location could be through natural spread (e.g. wind dispersal, livestock or wildlife), or through human-mediated activities (e.g. via transportation routes on shoes, tyres or conveyances).
 Human-mediated seed dispersal has the potential to spread exotic weed species much further and faster than natural seed dispersal (Shimono et al. 2015).
-If an exotic weed species was to establish in an Australian grain production area, there would be a likelihood that further spread would occur through the sharing of equipment among farmers, and the use of contaminated commercial seed stocks or feed (Thill & Mallory-Smith, 1997; Barroso et al. 2006; Shimono & Konuma 2008). - The introduction and spread of exotic weed species could have significant consequences for Australia's grains industry and environment, as these species can reduce crop yields (Pimentel et al. 2000; Marbuah et al. 2014) and the abundance and richness of native flora and fauna (Gaertner et al. 2009; Powell et al. 2011; Vila et al. 2011).
+If an exotic weed species was to establish in an Australian grain production area, there would be a likelihood that further spread would occur through the sharing of equipment among farmers, and the use of contaminated commercial seed stocks or feed (Thill & Mallory-Smith, 1997; Barroso et al. 2006; Shimono & Konuma 2008).

+• The introduction and spread of exotic weed species could have significant consequences for Australia's grains industry and environment, as these species can reduce crop yields (Pimentel et al. 2000; Marbuah et al. 2014) and the abundance and richness of native flora and fauna (Gaertner et al. 2009; Powell et al. 2011; Vila et al. 2011).
 Weeds cause significant ecological damage to the Australian natural environment, and the estimated cost to the Australian economy of weed control costs and lost agricultural production is \$4 billion annually (Sinden et al. 2004), excluding the impacts on the environment and community.